 As an intrinsic part of the software development process, app prototypes are designed to give a visual and functional representation of the app's idea, design, and app's basic functionality.
 They are a form of user research that helps you test concepts and assumptions against real user needs.

 This no-code task takes place during the pre-development stage.
-Unlike minimum viable products, prototypes include only the visual parts of the app without any usable functionality.
-The visuals are enough to gather early feedback on the app's usability and functionality as well as set the stage and direction for further development.
+Unlike minimum viable products, prototypes typically include only the visual aspects of the app, without any usable functionality.
+The visuals are enough to gather early feedback on the app's usability and functionality, while also setting the stage and direction for further development.

 Types of mobile app prototypes